 Tel Aviv University

-Formed in 1956 when the Academic Institute of Natural Sciences, the Tel Aviv School of Law and Economics, and the Academic Institute of Jewish Studies joined together, Tel Aviv University (TAU) is Israel's largest and most comprehensive institution of higher learning.
+Formed in 1956, by a merging of the Academic Institute of Natural Sciences, the Tel Aviv School of Law and Economics, and the Academic Institute of Jewish Studies, Tel Aviv University (TAU) is Israel's largest and most comprehensive institution of higher learning.

 Home to over 30,000 students studying in nine faculties and over 125 schools and departments across the spectrum of sciences and humanities, it is consistently ranked in the top 20 in the world in terms of scientific citations and among the top 100 universities internationally.